-The IB Diploma Program is a comprehensive pre-university course that demands the best from academically motivated students.
+The IB Diploma Program is a comprehensive pre-university course for academically motivated students.
 It is a sophisticated two-year curriculum with over half a million students in 119 countries participating since it was first established in 1968.

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.